-Benefits payable are valued at fair value and relate to pension payments payable on or prior to 30 June 2020 but paid after 30 June 2020.
+Benefits payable are valued at fair value and relate to members who have ceased employment and provided the Scheme with appropriate notification on or prior to 30 June 2020 but paid after 30 June 2020.
+These also include income protection payments payable on or prior to 30 June 2020 but paid after 30 June 2020.